-The closing date for applications is noon GMT on Monday 16th September 2019.
-Your proposal, covering letter, fully completed application form and copies of certificates and transcripts, should be emailed to FBL-PHD@open.ac.uk, by the closing time and date.
+The closing date for applications is 12pm (noon) GMT on Monday 7 September 2020.
+Your proposal, covering letter, fully completed application form and copies of certificates and transcripts, should be emailed by the closing time and date.

-Interviews will form part of the selection process and will be held in October in person (or via web conference if required).
+Interviews will form part of the selection process and will be held in September 2020 either in person or remotely via videoconference.
 PhD candidates are expected to give a 10 minute presentation about their proposal, followed by a question and answer session.

-We also welcome full-time and part-time self-funded applications in topics in business and management, dependent on supervision availability.
+We also welcome full-time and part-time self-funded applications in topics in Law, dependent on supervision availability.

-If you have any questions regarding our PhD studentships or about studying with The Open University Law School, please contact email@example.com
+If you have any questions regarding our PhD studentships or about studying with The Open University Law School please contact us.